-Grief involving the loss of a loved one or close friend brings forth a wide range of emotions and responses which may be difficult to understand or handle.
+Grief involving the loss of a loved one or close friend brings forth a wide range of emotions and responses that may be difficult to understand or handle.
 Our Bereavement Counselors assess the needs of the primary caregiver following the death of each patient in our program.
-We provide in-home, telephone or educational grief support as needed and/or requested.
-Besides Bereavement Counselors, some of the other grief support options available through Hospice of Southern Illinois include: Grief Support Groups and grief support programs such as Memorial Gatherings, Tree of Life and more.
+We provide in-home, telephone, or educational grief support as needed and/or requested.
+Hospice of Southern Illinois Bereavement Counselors also has access to a multitude of community resources that may help one grieving- such as community grief support services.
+In addition, our Bereavement team can provide coordination with the patient’s and families’ faith community if requested.
+All Hospice of Southern Illinois employees respect our patients’ and families’ spiritual and lifestyle choices.

 Grief is a painful, complex emotion faced by both the hospice patient and the patient’s loved ones.
-A hospice patient’s pain or grief can be emotional, spiritual and physical.
-Many hospice patients and their loved ones find it helpful to speak with a Bereavement Counselor about the questions and anxiety associated with the end-of-life.
-Hospice of Southern Illinois Bereavement Counselors are ready to support the hospice patient and their family through all aspects of the grief process in addition to providing coordination with the patient’s faith community if requested.
-All Hospice of Southern Illinois employees respect our patients’ and families’ spiritual and lifestyle choices.
+A hospice patient’s pain or grief can be emotional, spiritual, and physical.
+Many hospice patients and their loved ones find it helpful to speak with a Bereavement Counselor about the questions and anxiety associated with end-of-life.
+Hospice of Southern Illinois Bereavement Counselors are ready to support the hospice patient and their family through all aspects of the grief process.

 Hospice of Southern Illinois’ involvement with the patient’s loved ones does not end with the death of the patient.
 Our Bereavement Counselors remain in contact with the family and caregivers for a year following the patient’s death.
 Bereavement Counselors may personally visit the patient’s loved ones, listen to their stories, answer questions, provide information concerning the grief process, and offer opportunities for group support and memorial gatherings.

-Call (800-233-1708) anytime to speak with a trained Bereavement Counselor.
+Call 618-222-5905 for Belleville-area contacts and 618-997-3030 for Marion-area contacts anytime to speak with a trained Bereavement Counselor.

 Hospice of Southern Illinois social workers help individuals and families adjust to major life challenges and changes.
-They work with these individuals and families to develop a plan of support, ensure the plan is put into action, and consistently follow-up with the patient and the patient’s family.
-Hospice of Southern Illinois’ licensed social workers are specifically trained to enhance the meaning and quality of a patient’s life by providing emotional support to the patient and family, counseling in dealing with end-of-life issues in addition to assisting with practical matters such as advance directives and understanding Medicare, Medicaid or other insurance benefits.
-Social workers also help patients and families in finding and coordinating community resources that they may need outside of Hospice of Southern Illinois.
-All hospice patients are assigned a social worker specifically for their situation that stays with them and their loved ones throughout the grief process.
+They work with these individuals and families to develop a plan of support, ensure the plan is put into action, and consistently follow up with the patient and the patient’s family.
+Our licensed social workers enhance the meaning and quality of a patient’s life by providing emotional support to the patient and family.
+They can also assist in counseling in dealing with end-of-life issues including assisting with advance directives and understanding Medicare, Medicaid, or other insurance benefits.
+Social workers also help patients and families in finding and coordinating community resources, such as FMLA paperwork, handicap placards, and veterans’ benefits, that they may need outside of hospice services.
+All hospice patients are assigned a social worker specifically for their situation that stays with them and their loved ones throughout the hospice process.

 Grief Support Programs